jedevc/fyp-report/report.md

 }
 ```

-This block uses the `M_PI` value defined in the `math.h` header.
-Note that in
+The above uses the `M_PI` value defined in the `math.h` header.
+Note that, in
-this case, we have to explicitly include the header, while normally we don't
+this case, we explicitly include the header, which normally would not be
-have to.
+required.
 For more information, see **[External Library Integration](#external-library-integration)**.

 ### Grammar

-An annotated simplified EBNF grammar is defined below.
+A simplified EBNF grammar for vulnspec is defined below.
+This grammar is kept

-This grammar isn't quite complete, mostly for simplicity.
-As part of this, it
+simple, at the cost of being slightly inaccurate -- specifically, it ignores
-ignores white-space, including newlines, as well as a couple of other minor
-constructs and hacks used to optimise and clarify the implementation of the
+all white-space, as well as a number of minor hacks used to clarify and
-parser.
+optimise the parser's implementation.

 ```
 (* a specification is a series of high-level pieces *)